Patricio Almendra

 Patricio Antonio Almendra Cifuentes ([paˈtɾisjo alˈmendɾa], born 3 September 1977) is a Chilean former footballer and current football manager.

 International career

 Almendra made two appearances for the Chile national team in 2001.
 In addition, he made an appearance for Chile B in the friendly match against Catalonia on 28 December 2001.

+Coaching career

+In August 2025, Almendra assumed as interim coach of Deportes Concepción after Manuel Suárez was released.

+Personal life

+He is the older brother of the former footballer and futsal player Jonatan Almendra.